MSc Transfusion and Transplantation SciencesFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme comprises eight taught units that run from September to March and a research project that begins in May and runs until August.
-Example project topics have included:
+As an example, project topics have included:

 - A study on red cell antibody formation in trauma patients